-The HPER Building recently underwent an expansive renovation and addition project.
-The project broke ground in October 2008 and was completed in September 2010.
+The HPER Building underwent an expansive renovation and addition project that was completed in September 2010, making it one of the premier wellness facilities in the country.
 The expansion presented an exciting opportunity, which has positively impacted the quality of life for students at the University of Nebraska at Omaha.
 Focused specifically on student recreation and student-based programs, the expansion built new space for dedicated recreational activities, student health and beneficial expansion of programs supporting these student services.

 As the second largest employer of students on campus, Campus Recreation offers employment opportunities to more than 150 students each semester.
-Positions include access monitor, office worker, central issue clerk, Outdoor Venture Center clerk, lifeguard, outdoor recreation trip leader, sports official, activity, intramural and weight room supervisors, fitness instructors, personal trainers, building manager, and injury prevention and care staff.
+Positions include access monitor, office worker, central issue clerk, rental clerk, lifeguard, outdoor recreation trip leader, sports official, intramural and weight room supervisors, fitness instructors, personal trainers, building manager, and injury prevention and care staff.

-To get involved, stop by the Campus Recreation Control Desk or call 402-554-2539.
-Information is also online www.unomaha.edu/wwwocr.
-Program and building information is given out 24 hours/day by phone.
+To get involved, stop by the Campus Recreation reception desk or call 402.554.2539.
+Information is also online at campusrec.unomaha.edu.

-The fitness/wellness program, largest in terms of numbers of participants, opens the facilities of the HPER Building to the students of UNO — more than 107 hours per week — for unstructured, drop-in recreational use and a variety of group exercise classes.
+The fitness and wellness program, largest in terms of numbers of participants, opens the facilities of the HPER Building to the students of UNO — more than 107 hours per week — for unstructured, drop-in recreational use and a variety of group exercise classes.
 Non-credit instructional programs are provided as a service to the students of UNO to encourage expanding recreational experiences.
 Course offerings vary each semester.
-Some of the most popular lasses are swing/ ballroom dancing, aquatic exercises, yoga, Pilates and golf.
-Personal training is also available.
+Some of the most popular classes are yoga, boot camp, cycling, martial arts, personal training session, and massage therapy.

-The Intramural Sports program is designed to match equally skilled organizations and persons in various activities to meet physical as well as recreational needs.
-Team, individual and dual competition will take place in the following divisions: men’s independent, a woman’s independent and co-recreational.
-There also are opportunities for individuals with disabilities to actively participate in competitive games of integrated wheelchair basketball, racquetball.
+The Intramural Sports program is designed to match equally skilled organizations and persons in various activities to meet physical and recreational needs.
+Team, individual and dual competition will take place in the following divisions: men’s, women’s, and co-recreational.
+There also are opportunities for individuals with disabilities to actively participate in competitive games throughout the academic year.
 Campus Recreation will provide sport chairs for use to all students, spouses, faculty, staff and alumni who participate in wheelchair based activities.
 Intramural sports currently include: flag football, basketball, outdoor/indoor soccer, softball, wrestling, racquetball, golf, badminton, floor hockey, dodge ball and outdoor/indoor volleyball.
-Other annual events include: 3-point shootouts, slam dunk contest, wheelchair basketball, golf, weight lifting, bowling, putt-putt, tug of war, pre-season flag football and basketball tournaments, track meet and a swim meet.
-For more information on how to signup, please call Intramural Sports at 402-554-3030 (IM sport hotline).
+Other events and activities are added throughout the year.
+Check the Campus Recreation website at campusrec.unomaha.edu for updated schedules.
+For more information on how to signup, please call Intramural Sports at 402.554.3030.
 Awards for active participation and success should not be the only goal in an intramural program, but such awards do add to the competitive spirit of such an activity.
 It is with this idea in mind that the intramural office will offer awards to the all-university champions in each sport.

 Sport clubs are student groups registered and sponsored by Campus Recreation that may provide a program of instruction, recreation and/or competition in a specific sport.
 Sport clubs assume a variety of types and sizes in order to meet many of the sport needs and interests of students, faculty and staff.
 Each club establishes its own organizational framework, leadership and performance level.
 Each sport club is a student organization that is administered by its members.
-Current active clubs include: rugby, rock climbing, trap and skeet, ultimate Frisbee, dodge ball, fencing, equestrian, men’s volleyball, soccer, golf, hockey and badminton.
-For more information please call 402-554-2539, or stop by HPER 104.
+To join an existing club or start your own sport club, please call 402.554.2539 or stop by HPER 104.

 Outdoor Venture Center

-The 28-foot-tall wall and accompanying 12-foot-tall “boulder” combine for a total of 4,200 square feet of available climbing space.
+The 28-foot high wall and accompanying 12-foot high “boulder” combine for a total of 4,200 square feet of available climbing space.
 Several climbing workshops are offered throughout the year.
-Helmets, climbing harnesses, belay devices and ropes are provided free of charge; climbing shoes are not required, but are available for rent.
+Helmets, climbing harnesses, belay devices, and ropes are provided free of charge; climbing shoes are not required, but are available for rent.

-The aquatics center is available to students, staff, faculty, activity card holders and a limited amount of general public participants.
+The aquatics center is available to students, campus recreation members, and a limited amount of general public participants.
 The pool is open seven days a week for recreational and lap swimming.
-Various swim programs and lessons are available ranging from the Masters Swim program for advanced swimmers to lessons for less skilled swimmers aged four and older.
-Several water exercise classes and a diving program are also offered.
+Various swim programs and lessons are available ranging from the Masters Swim program for advanced swimmers to lessons for less skilled swimmers aged three and older.
+Several water exercise classes are also offered.
 All aquatic activities are conducted under the guidance and supervision of Campus Recreation personnel and staffed by skilled and qualified instructors.

-The Injury Prevention and Care (IPC) program has a new home in a brand new, state-of-the-art athletic training facility.
+The Injury Prevention and Care (IPC) program has a state-of-the-art athletic training facility.
 The program is designed to provide injury prevention and care services to all students, faculty, and staff while participating in Campus Recreation activities.
 It also will provide education and assistance to all Campus Recreation cardholders in regard to previous sports injuries.
 The IPC program offers the following services:

 • First aid (wound care, band aids, ice bags and Ace bandage wraps)